typst/typst/tests/suite/math/attach.typ

 $iota_a^b$

 --- math-attach-default-placement ---
-// Test default of limit attachments on relations at all sizes
+// Test default of limit attachments on relations at all sizes.
 #set page(width: auto)
 $ a =^"def" b quad a lt.eq_"really" b quad  a arrow.r.long.squiggly^"slowly" b $
 $a =^"def" b quad a lt.eq_"really" b quad a arrow.r.long.squiggly^"slowly" b$